 Become a Client

-As a pro bono IP legal clinic committed to improving access to justice for under-resourced inventors and entrepreneurs, the Innovation Clinic operates year-round and has a rolling intake process.
+As a pro bono IP legal clinic committed to improving access to justice for under-resourced inventors and entrepreneurs, the IP Innovation Clinic operates year-round and has a rolling intake process.

 Following the pre-intake process and the completion of a legal conflict check, selected clients will hold an IP commercialization consultation call.
-During the consultation intake call, the supervising lawyer and Innovation Clinic Fellow will work with the client to determine an agreed upon work plan.
+During the consultation intake call, the supervising lawyer and Clinic Fellows will work with the client to determine an agreed upon work plan.
 Our team creates tailored work plans for each client based on their needs and stage of business development.

 Clinic services may include IP, preliminary freedom-to-operate, and clearance search work within the jurisdiction of Ontario in the following areas:

-- Reviewing basic issues in business transactions involving intellectual property,
+- Reviewing basic issues in business transactions involving intellectual property;

-- Patent searches and prior art searches,
+- Patent searches and prior art searches;

-- Agreement review (Internal, Contractor, License, etc.),
+- Agreement review (Internal, Contractor, License, etc.);

-- Application drafting and/or review,
+- Application drafting and/or review;

 - Other tasks as assigned and supervised by the supervising lawyer.